ethicnology/wallet_backup/README.md

 ### Wallet Backup Structure

 - `name`: Optional wallet name
+- `description`: Optional wallet description
 - `accounts`: Array of account objects
-- `proprietary`: JSON object storing wallet-specific metadata
+- `proprietary`: Optional JSON object storing application-specific metadata

 ### Account Object Structure

 - `name`: Optional account name
+- `description`: Optional account description
 - `descriptor`: Output descriptor defining the account structure

+  TBD: maybe it should not strictly contain a descriptor but should let room for:
+    - output descriptor (BIP-0380)
+    - wallet policy (BIP-0388)
+    - silent payments
+    - lightning ?
+    - ark ?
+    - any arbitrary representation of metadata needed to find & spend coins for an `account`

-- `timestamp`: Optional timestamp indicating account creation
+- `timestamp`: Optional timestamp indicating account creation time
-- `keys`: Dictionary of descriptor keys mapped to metadata
+- `keys`: Optionnal dictionary of descriptor keys mapped to metadata
-- `labels`: Labels for transactions, addresses, and keys following BIP-0329
+- `labels`: Optinal labels for transactions, addresses, and keys following BIP-0329
-- `transactions`: List of fully signed transactions
+- `transactions`: Optional list of fully confirmed transactions

+  TBD: which transactions should be backup?
+    - only the tx spending coins controlled by the account?
+    - also transactions funding controlled coins? or only the corresponding outpoints?

-- `psbts`: List of partially signed Bitcoin transactions
+- `psbts`: Optional List of unspend but (partially) signed transactions
-- `proprietary`: JSON object storing account-specific metadata
+- `proprietary`: Optional JSON object storing account-specific metadata

 ### Key Object Structure

 - `key`: Public key
-- `alias`: Optional user-defined alias
+- `alias`: (optional) User-defined alias
-- `role`: Defines the role of the key in wallet operations
+- `role`: (optional) Defines the role of the key in wallet operations
-- `key_type`: Defines the ownership type of the key
+- `key_type`: (optional) Defines the ownership type of the key

-### Key Roles
+### Key Roles (enum)

 - `main`: Key used for normal spending conditions
 - `recovery`: Key designated for recovery scenarios
 - `inheritance`: Key to inherit funds if the primary user disappears
 - `cosigning`: Key designated for policy-enforcing cosigning

-### Key Types
+### Key Types (enum)

 - `internal`: Main user-owned key
 - `external`: Heirs or trusted individuals